MotusWTS/motusServer/inst/doc/motus_data_overview.md

 Reprocessing can be very disruptive from the user's point of view ("What happened to my hits?"), so motus reprocessing will be:

- 1. transparent: motus will maintain a record of what was reprocessed, why, when, what was done differently, and what changed

- 2. optional: users should be able to choose whether they wish to update their copy of the database
+ 1. optional: users should be able to obtain new data without having to accept reprocessed versions of data they already have.

- 3. all-or-nothing: users should be guaranteed that they either have the reprocessed data, or the original data, but not an undefined mix of the two.

- 4. reversable: users should be able to revert to any previous version of their database.
+ 2. reversible: users should be able to "go back" to a previous version of any reprocessed data they have accepted.

+ 3. transparent:  users will receive a record of what was reprocessed, why, when, what was done differently, and what changed

+ 4. all-or-nothing: for each receiver boot session for which users have data, these data must come entirely from either the original processing, or a subsequent single reprocessing event.
+The user *must not* end up with an undefined mix of data from original and reprocessed sources.

+ 5. in-band:  the user's copy of data will be updated to incorporate *reprocessed* data as part of the normal process of updating to obtain *new* data, unless they choose otherwise.
+We expect that most users will want to accept reprocessed data most of the time.

 Initially, motus data processing might not adhere to this contract, but it is an eventual goal.

 ## Reprocessing simplified:  only by boot session ##

-The most general reprocessing scenario could look like this:
+A general reprocessing scenario would look like this:

 ```
 Receiver R